NiwanDao/NiwanPathway/README.md

 # NiwanPathway
-This is the repo for Filecoin Plus NiwanDao Allocators
+This is the Datacap Distribution bookkeeping repo of Filecoin Plus NiwanDao Allocators that allows for auditing of distribution for compliance.